darraghluby/darraghs_library/README.md

 ![image 1](images/ss1.png)

-From here, you can extract the main folder ("__init__.py"), and to import the module into your own new Python file, create that file in the same folder.
+From here, you can extract the main folder ("__init__.py").
+To import the module into your own new Python file, create that file in the same folder.

 ### Using the module
 There are lots of functions and classes available that you may find useful.

-For full details on how to use them, use the helpme function:
+For details on how to use each of them and to view examples, see the "helpme()" function.
 `helpme()`

+The majority of code inside the "main.py" file includes documentation and comments which go into further detail.